intbyte-100/Karint/README.md

-# Lite Engine
+# Karint Engine

-Lite Engine is a simple little engine written using c++ and opengl
+Karint Engine is a simple little engine written using c++ and opengl

 ___